node-red/node-red.github.io/docs/creating-nodes/packaging.md

 ### Naming

 **We [updated our naming requirements](/blog/2022/01/31/introducing-scorecard) on 31st January 2022.
-The following applies to newly creating modules after that date.**
+The following applies to modules first published after that date.**

 Packages should use a [scoped name](https://docs.npmjs.com/cli/v8/using-npm/scope) - such as `@myScope/node-red-sample`.
 That can be under a user scope or an organisation scope.